-Tip A Hunt Group set DN can be specified as a Hotline telephone.
-For more information on Hunt Groups see Programming Hunt Groups on page 101.
+A Hunt Group set DN can be specified as a Hotline telephone.
+For more information on Hunt Groups see Hunt Groups on page 83.

 You need to start a Unified Manager session to program this feature.
-See Getting Started on page 13 for more information.
+For more information about programming using the Unified Manager, see the Enterprise Edge Programming Operations Guide.